All Episodes

 Let's go back to the archives.

-Yesterday, or Sunday, Dennis Rodman on this week needs David Brinkley talking about his trip to North Korea.
+Yesterday, Sunday, Dennis Rodman on this week needs David Brinkley talking about his trip to North Korea.

-And in one thing, he asked me to give uh Obama something to say and do one thing.
+I sat with him for two days, and the one thing he asked me to give Obama something to say and do one thing.

 He wants Obama to do one thing.